 Alzheimer's Project, Inc.'s main focus has always been providing assistance to caregivers of persons with Alzheimer's disease.
 By holding day respite programs in seven locations, Alzheimer's Project, Inc. is able to provide much needed respite for caregivers.
-Respite time gives caregivers the opportunity to take care of themselves, whether they go to the grocery store, attend doctor's appointments or take a nap for 3 hours.
+Respite time gives caregivers the opportunity to take care of themselves, whether they go to the grocery store, attend doctor's appointments or take a nap.
 It is their time for themselves.
 Through the years Alzheimer's Project, Inc. has incorporated support groups, counseling, educational opportunities, the Project Lifesaver Program and many more programs and social services for caregivers.

-Alzheimer's Project provides caregiver support and respite services to the Alzheimer's community free of charge.
+Alzheimer's Project provides caregiver support and respite services to the Alzheimer's community at no cost.